 |Carbon dioxide (CO2)||30-44%|

-The broad range of GE's Jenbacher landfill gas engines is specifically designed to run at full load with high efficiency and high availability, despite a low heating value and fluctuating gas quality and pressure.
+The broad range of Jenbacher landfill gas engines is specifically designed to run at full load with high efficiency and high availability, despite a low heating value and fluctuating gas quality and pressure.
 The high quality and specially designed engine parts resist the impurities that usually appear in this type of fuel.
 Before the landfill gas can be fed into the gas engines, it needs to be dried and compressed.
-Severe contaminants such as siloxanes should be removed if exceeding a certain level.
+Severe contaminants such as siloxanes should be removed by activated carbon or other technologies if exceeding a certain level.
 Not only will these measures considerably increase the availability of the generator, but they will also reduce the costs associated with operation.

 - Smooth operation despite low heating value and fluctuations in gas composition and pressure.

-- Low weight containerised units that are easy to move and adjust to changing project capacity.
+- Low weight containerized units that are easy to move and adjust to changing project capacity.